openmobilehub/android-omh-auth/README.md

 The snippet below shows how to check if there's a signed in user already in your application.
 If no one has logged in yet, then it will return a null value.
 A successful fetch will return an object of the class `OmhUserProfile`.
-In the LoginActivity.kt file in the `:auth-starter-sample` module add the following code.
+In the `LoginActivity.kt`, add the following code to the `onCreate` function:

 ```kotlin
 if (omhAuthClient.getUser() != null) {